rosefishh/parallax-project/README.md

-# Parallax — AI-Based Fake Identity & Document Screening System
+# SNARE — AI-Based Fake Identity & Document Screening System

 Passport forensic & verification system built for **Smart India Hackathon (SIH 2026)**.
 It screens uploaded identity documents for authenticity using OCR, AI-image detection, tamper analysis, blacklist lookup, and facial verification against a live selfie — then produces an explainable risk score with an APPROVE / REVIEW / REJECT verdict and a downloadable audit certificate.